TantalumTa73/Projet_artefact_Telecom1A/code_raspberry/ARCHITECTURE_CODE.md

 moving them in turn.
 Also, it checks that the encoders receive the right information and appear to be connected correctly.

+# Camera

+## `module_camera.py`

+This module uses the opencv modules to connect the raspberry to the camera.
+It contains functions to take picture and detect aruco on images.